 Where the design community meets.

-San Francisco Head of Design at Amino Joined over 6 years ago
+San Francisco Head of Design at Amino Joined about 7 years ago

 Awesome!
 Had a bit of friction updating my old Library (most groups had stuff out of order), but it's totally worth it to have text styles support everything that Sketch's text styles support.
 Previously, Library's text styles didn't support character spacing, baseline shift, and other text fine tuning options.
 Now it does.

 $ ruby -run -e httpd . -p 8000